SumahanZ/GordenCentral/README.md

 # Gorden Central

-Gorden Central is a comprehensive application designed to assist customers in finding curtains effortlessly and providing curtain sellers with a dedicated stock management system.
+Gorden Central is a comprehensive application designed to assist customers in finding curtains effortlessly and providing curtain sellers with a dedicated stock and sales management system.
 The app employs the Safety Stock and Reorder Point method for efficient inventory management.

 Tech Stack
 Client Side